-House Bill No. 1678 aims to amend the Code of Criminal Procedure and the Government Code regarding the collection and disclosure of public information.
-It introduces a new article, Article 2B.01015, which clarifies that "recording" from body-worn cameras includes audio, video, and audiovisual recordings.
+House Bill No. 1678 amends various sections of the Texas Government Code and the Code of Criminal Procedure to clarify the collection and disclosure of public information, particularly regarding recordings from body-worn cameras.
+The bill introduces a new article, Article 2B.01015, which defines "recording" to include audio, video, and audiovisual recordings made by body-worn cameras.
 Additionally, it modifies Section 552.101 to specify that certain confidential information exceptions do not include attorney-client privilege, work product privilege, or other specified discovery privileges.
-The bill also amends Section 552.108 to ensure that basic information about arrests must be released promptly, regardless of other withholding provisions.

 Statutes affected: